 Redemption

-Songs in which the speaker registers an earned recovery - emergence from a destructive pattern, relationship, or version of self that the song refuses to gloss as simple.
+Redemption, in Taylor Swift's songs, is an earned recovery: emergence from a destructive pattern, relationship, or version of the self that the song refuses to gloss as simple.
 In Taylor's writing redemption is most often partial rather than triumphant: the speaker has done the work and survived the worst, but the song holds on to the trace of what was survived - the qualified 'I think' that hedges 'I'm finally clean,' the woods that may not be fully behind the speaker, the daylight that knows the colour it has replaced.
 Clean, Daylight, Out of the Woods, Begin Again, and You're on Your Own, Kid sit at the centre.

 Angela & Uncle Jerry discuss the song as fundamentally about being saved from the fate of Ophelia, emerging from melancholy, isolation, and the metaphorical grave/tower/drowning state.
 Uncle Jerry notes the shift from drowning in melancholy to being rescued, from sitting alone in the tower to being dug out of a grave.
 Angela connects this to her reading of Taylor's broader arc: the speaker has been 'languishing for years and years' and then someone comes along and 'actually life can be fun.'
 They discuss the bridge's 'no longer drowning and deceived' as marking the speaker's recovery from the states documented throughout the song.
 Angela also connects this to 'I Hate It Here' from TTPD, where the speaker keeps romantic hopes locked in 'secret gardens in my mind', and here, the rescuer 'does actually have the key to unlock this inner world and make it real life for me.'